scottsauber/notes/quotes/Coaching.md

 "Have more questions than assertions.
 More curiosity than contempt."

 "Getting 1% better every day makes you 3700% better at the end of the year."

+"Improving daily work is even more important than doing daily work." - Gene Kim, DevOps Handbook